ben-razor/ceramic-model-explorer-docs/content/_index.md

 type: docs
 ---

-# Azulejo Guide
+# Ceramic Explore Guide
-## About Azulejo
+## About Ceramic Explore
-Azulejo is an application for creating Ceramic Network DataModels using data from schema.org to bootstrap the process.
+Ceramic Explore is an application for discovering and curating Ceramic Network DataModels.
 ## Ceramic Network
 Ceramic is a platform for storing and sharing streams of data.